Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{section: preliminary} introduces the LT codes, which are the first practical realization of fountain codes and will be used in our simulations.
-Section \ref{section: system model} first illustrates the system model considered by this work, and then proposes the BFA.
-Section \ref{section: implementation} develops the straightforward and efficient implementations of the BFA.
+Section \ref{section: system model} illustrates the system model considered by this work.
+Section \ref{section: Basis-Finding Algorithm} proposes a general framework of the BFA.
+Section \ref{section: implementation} develops three implementations for the BFA, namely the straightforward implementation, the sorted-weight implementation, and the triangulation-based implementation.
 We derive theoretical bounds for the FER of the BFA in Section \ref{section: performance analysis}, and present the simulation results in Section \ref{section: simulation}.
 Finally, we conclude the paper in Section \ref{section: conclusion}.

+\ti{Notations:} In this paper, we use non-bold small letters for scalars (e.g., $m$), bold small letters for vectors (e.g., $\mb{a}$), and bold capital letters for matrices (e.g., $\mb{A}$).
+For any positive integer $m$, define $[m] := \{1, 2, \ldots, m\}$ and denote $0^m$ as a zero vector of length $m$.
+Denote $\mbb{F}_2$ as the binary field and $\mbb{R}$ as the real domain.
+Let $\mbb{P}(\cdot)$ denote the probability of an event and $\mr{rank}(\cdot)$ denote the rank of a matrix.